 What vaccine will I get for my booster dose?

-You will get an mRNA vaccine for your booster dose.
+You will get a bivalent mRNA vaccine for your booster dose.

-If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine if you are age 18 years or older.
+If you cannot get or do not want a bivalent mRNA vaccine, you can get the protein-based vaccine if you are age 12 years or older.